 - You may renew these materials two times, for a total check out time of six weeks.

 - New DVDs have a check out time of 7 days, no renewals.

 - New books can be checked out for 14 days, no renewals.

 - There is a limit of four videos DVDs per family.
 For all other materials, there is no limit once you have established yourself as a reliable patron.

-- Inter-library loans may be borrowed for a period determined by the loaning library.
+- Inter-library loans (outside of the NEXT shared catalog) may be borrowed for a period determined by the loaning library.
 Inter-library loans are materials such as books that can be borrowed from another library at the request of a patron.
 There is no charge to the patron.

 Long Overdue/Lost Item Policy: The library does not charge fines for overdue materials; that does not mean overdue items are consequence free.
 Library items are accessible to all.
 When items do not get returned, the rest of us are denied the opportunity to use them.
 Kansas law states items 30 days or more overdue can be considered theft, which is a misdemeanor.
 The Seneca Free Library Board of Trustees updated the overdue policy December 16, 2020.

 Patrons are notified when items become overdue at seven days.
 If items reach the point of 21 days overdue the patron is given a written notice.
 When an item becomes 35 days overdue the KOHA circulation software automatically disbars the patron.
 Any item over due for 45 days will automatically have status changed to “LOST” by the software.
 The patron will be charged for the replacement cost.
 Circulation privileges will cease, and access to some of the library’s digital resources will be barred.
 The patron will also be assess a flat fee.
 Circulation privileges can only be restored be returning the overdue items in good condition or by paying the replacement cost(s).